joopmartens/esphome-resideo-test/README.md

 =========================

 Custom component for ESPHome to snif traffic between the Resideo firmware and the
-- I2C traffic with the cht8305 chip measuring humidity and temperature
+- cht8305 chip (I2C) measuring humidity and temperature
-- RS232 traffice with the cm1106 chip measuring CO2 levels
+- cm1106 chip (RS232) measuring CO2 levels

 Usage
 -----
-Requires ESPHome v2022.3.0 or newer.
+I noticed differences between what the Resideo displays on screen and the values received from the cht8305 sensor, converted according the the specs.
+The sensor should is calibrated during manufacturing so the received values should be correct.
+However the casing may effect the values and this may have been adjusted by Resideo (Honewell) in the firmware.
+You can use the offset values to adjust the values to what is show on screen, or keep the original values retrieved from the sensor.

 ```yaml
 external_components: